 Short-form content can be transitional.
 A tweet only lasts an average of seven seconds on a feed.
 That’s a very short amount of time to convince someone that your brand is worth interacting with, so posting content that people either want to like, share, or comment on increases success.
 It's great for brand visibility.
 The more times a post is engaged with, the more times the algorithm pushes it to other user’s feeds.
 If it goes viral, it may even get you some nice PR.

-ContentCal’s Advanced Analytics feature allows you to see data across all social channels and includes metrics such as likes, followers, top-performing posts, views, impressions, page views, posts, clicks, engagement rate, reactions, comments, shares, and reach.
-There’s also insight into how the hashtags you're using are performing, and what hashtags you should be using to get the most from your content.
+A good analytics tool allows you to see data across all social channels and includes metrics such as likes, followers, top-performing posts, views, impressions, page views, posts, clicks, engagement rate, reactions, comments, shares, and reach.
+There should also insight into how the hashtags you're using are performing, and what hashtags you should be using to get the most from your content.

 You can also access data around your competitors' performance, allowing you to make comparisons, spot trends, and identify areas that they’re excelling in, that could also work for you.

-If you haven’t got access to advanced analytics yet, book a demo with one of our expert team and we'll give you the grand tour.
+If you haven’t got access to our Advanced Analytics feature yet, book a demo with one of our expert team and we'll give you the grand tour.

 Level up your social accounts